 Qualifications and records

-Once the Training Contract is completed, the RTO must issue the qualification specified in the Training Contract.
-If the apprentice/trainee only completes some of the competency standards in the Training Plan, the RTO must issue a Statement of Attainment.
+Once the apprentice/trainee successfully completes all assessment requirements of the Training Plan, the RTO must issue the qualification specified in the Plan.
+If the apprentice/trainee only completes some of the competency standards, the RTO must issue a Statement of Attainment.
 The RTO will keep the relevant records.

 Allowances and Incentives